 Diabetes happens because the body can't use glucose (sugar) properly.
 Glucose comes from eating foods such as bread, rice, potatoes, sugar and sweet foods.
-It's important that people with diabetes look after their general health carefully because it is a life-long condition.
-There are lifestyle changes which might help keep it under control and improve overall health (seen in the case study of Matt).
+This means people with diabetes must look after their general health carefully because it is a life-long condition.

-Here is a case study of Matt, 14, from Ipswich who challenged himself to make some small but very valuable lifestyle choices and proved that he could do it!
-The information is from One Life Suffolk who help the people of Suffolk lead healthier lives.
-Here is Matt's story.
+Here is a case study of Matt, aged 14, from Ipswich who challenged himself to make some small but very valuable lifestyle choices and proved that he could do it!
+Matt's story.

 Tell us what you think